GPRC Wolves Women's Basketball Coaching Staff

 At season’s end, Waknuk received a major accolade for his accomplishments, as he was named ACAC North Division Coach of the Year in March 2011.

 Originally from the Spirit River area, Dave has been heavily involved in the development of basketball in the local community for many years.
 He is also a certified NCCP Learning Facilitator in several of the coaching streams, which help educate coaches via clinics and workshops.
-Dave is also a certified NCCP "Train To Compete" (Level 3) coach.
+Dave is also a certified NCCP "Train To Compete" (Level 3) coach and has his FIBA Certification license, as well as his NCAA certification.

-Waknuk has also been heavily involved with Basketball Alberta, as he was an Assistant Coach with the Team Alberta U15 Girls Midget Provincial Team in 2012 and most recently, as an Assistant Coach for the U17 team that competed at the 2013 Canada Summer Games, in Sherbrooke, Quebec.
+Waknuk has also been heavily involved with Basketball Alberta, as he was most recently, the head coach this past summer of the Alberta U16 Girls team that won gold at the Western Canadian Championships in Edmonton.
+Dave started as an Assistant Coach with the Team Alberta U15 Girls Midget Provincial Team in 2012 and next summer, was an Assistant Coach for the U17 team that competed at the 2013 Canada Summer Games, in Sherbrooke, Quebec.
 They also participated in the the Alberta/Korean Exchange program, where the team trained and competed throughout South Korea.

 Dave’s strong commitment to the players and the program has been a major asset to the team, and a main reason for their success.
 His infectious enthusiasm and energy will be required as the team continues to develop into one of the top collegiate programs in the province.

 Wolves Alumni, Graeme Ryder has made the transition to coaching after playing four seasons with the GPRC Men's team.
 Ryder has been involved with the Women's team for several years as a scout and officially joined the coaching staff in 12/13.
 A certified NCCP "Train To Compete" (Level 3) coach, Ryder brings his wealth of knowledge and his enthusiasm to the team.
-His main area of focus is guard development, as well as video analysis and game plan preparation.
+Graeme became involved with Basketball Alberta this summer, as he served double duty, as he head coached the Zone 8 Boys team that competed at the 2014 Alberta Summer Games, as well as served as an assistant on the Alberta U16 Girls team, that won Gold at the Western Candian Championships.
 Graeme Ryder will be an important part of this year's team and of the continued succes of the Wolves Basketball program.

-Making the transition to the coaching staff after an extremely successful playing career as a member of the GPRC Wolves, Jaelle Buhler has been selected as a participant in the CCAA Female Apprenticeship Program.
-This is a national program designed to develop female coaches in sport.
-Jaelle had one of the most successful playing careers in the program’s history, collecting a wide range of awards and accolades, including breing the team captain of the squad that captured the 2010/2011 ACAC Championship.
+Making the transition to the coaching staff after an extremely successful playing career as a member of the GPRC Wolves, Jaelle Buhler was selected as a participant in the CCAA Female Apprenticeship Program last season to kickstart her transition into coaching.
+Jaelle had one of the most successful playing careers in the program’s history, collecting a wide range of awards and accolades, including being the team captain of the squad that captured the 2010/2011 ACAC Championship.
+She has been actively coaching in the community for several years, including most recently the Wolves Club U17 team this past summer.
 Jaelle will use her past playing experience and leadership abilities to help guide the players on this year’s Wolves squad.